-If you’re considering studying CIMA, you may already have some qualifications that make you exempt for parts of the qualification.
+If you’re considering studying CIMA’s CGMA® Professional Qualification, you may already have some qualifications that make you exempt for parts of the qualification.
 This means you may not have to sit all of the exams.
 Here are some exemptions that may apply to you.

 You may qualify for exam exemptions if you:

-- Are a graduate with a qualification listed in CIMA’s database of accredited programmes,
+- Are a graduate with a degree or qualification that’s relevant to CIMA’s CGMA Professional Qualification syllabus,

-- Are an Association of Accounting Technicians (AAT) student or member,
+- Are an Association of Accounting Technicians (AAT) member,

 - Have an MBA or a Master's in Accounting,